 Revalidation of Rating certificates of proficiency

-If you hold a Rating certificate of proficiency or Certificate of safety training (COST) you should apply to us to revalidate your certificate before it expires, if it has not been suspended or revoked.
-Whether your certificate is valid, or has expired, the revalidation requirements are the same.
+If you hold a STCW Rating or Marine cook certificate of proficiency or Certificate of safety training (COST) you should apply to us to revalidate your certificate before it expires, if it has not been suspended or revoked.
+The revalidation process may differ and is dependent on whether you have enough sea service or not.

 You must complete a sea service and course component to revalidate your certificate as well as have a valid certificate of medical fitness (not required for a Certificate of safety training).
-Read more about how to revalidate your Rating certificate of proficiency or Certificate of safety training and how to apply with form AMSA 419:
+Read more about how to revalidate your Ratings or Marine cook certificate of proficiency or Certificate of safety training and how to apply with form AMSA 419:

 - Able seafarer—deck rating

 - Engine room watch rating

 Australia is a party to the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW).
 Under this convention, we comply with the standards required in STCW A-I/11.
 These standards require all seafarers to demonstrate continued competence refresher training in sea survival and fire fighting at the appropriate level.
 This requirement also includes the Fast rescue boat endorsement.